bhushanpakhle12/bhushanpakhle12/README.md

 ### Hi there 👋 I'm Bhushan Pakhle

 ## ABOUT ME
 - Computer Engineering Student at Fr.
-Con ceicao Rodrigues College of Engineering
+Conceicao Rodrigues College of Engineering
 - Enthusiast in Machine Learning
 - Have Knowledge of Front End Development